Well-told stories can draw kids in and build attention skills and working memory. – KQED News

 - Nelson Mandela

 Since G2 loves listening to audio stories during the car ride, I have been searching for more to keep him busy.
 This app seems to fit the bill pretty well.
-My only gripe is that the app doesn’t offer the read-along text to go with the audio.
+One of my gripes is that the app doesn’t offer the read-along text to go with the audio.
 On the flip side, we’ve learned that G2 needs work building up his listening skills so perhaps a story without written words to follow might be good for him.

-The only issue I have with Tales2Go is that it requires an internet connection to download the book you’re listening to.
+We have one other issue with Tales2Go – it requires an internet connection to download the book you’re listening to.
 If you don’t have a data plan, you’ll have to download the book before leaving your house.
 Once the book is in play, you can run without a connection, however, if you pause the app and come back to it later, the app will reload and you will lose the download.
 Currently, there is no way to store downloaded books on your device.
-We usually the app my phone and connect it via bluetooth to the speakers in my car and this works pretty well except when we’re in an area with no connection (like a carpark).
+We use the app with my phone and connect it via bluetooth to the speakers in my car.
+This works pretty well except when we’re in an area with no connection (like an underground carpark).

 “Tales2Go has had a huge impact on the the K-5 students in my school this year.
 Listening to books read by storytellers and actors serves as a model for how to read fluently and with expression.
 Tales2Go has also allowed struggling readers to access higher level texts in their reading classes.
 Students also improve their sight word vocabulary and comprehension when they listen to an audio book while following along in the print version of the book.
 Tales2Go has motivated students to read more and has helped students develop positive attitudes about reading.” – Cathy Potter, School Librarian, Falmouth, ME

-Tales2Go offers a free one month trial, thereafter, you can continue to use the app for $9.99 a month or $99.99 a year.
-If you really like it, you can purchase a one-year membership at a discounted price from homeschool group-buys before 20 October 2016.
+Tales2Go offers a free one month trial.
+After the trial, you can continue to use the app for $9.99 a month or $99.99 a year.